 You can take issue with his politics, label him a braggart and a loudmouth, make an inventory of all the lucky breaks he got, and even insist that the Sonny Liston fights were fixed and that his wins over Norton, Young and Shavers were gift decisions.
 But what you can never do is question the competitive spirit and fighting heart of Muhammad Ali.
-There was only one reason for Ali to take on iron-tough Oscar Bonavena and that was to prove to the world that he was — despite the many months of inactivity and the emergence of Joe Frazier as the new heavyweight champion — still the king, still “The Greatest.”
+There was only one reason for Ali to take on iron-tough Oscar Bonavena after just one fight in almost four years, and that was to prove to the world that he was — despite the many months of inactivity and the widespread recognition of Joe Frazier as boxing’s new heavyweight champ — still the king, still “The Greatest.”

 Behind the scenes the ongoing struggle for Ali to fully restore his right to ply his trade continued and indeed a court order had to be secured before “The Louisville Lip” was permitted to lace up the gloves and take on Oscar Bonavena in New York’s Madison Square Garden, just six weeks after the win over Quarry.
 Again, there was no urgent reason for Ali to take this fight.
 He could have bided his time, beat up a soft touch or two to get himself back into peak condition, let the anticipation build and build for the huge showdown to come with Frazier.

 But Ali was a warrior.
 And no one had given Frazier a tougher battle than Bonavena.
 And it’s important to remember that for many, Ali was still the true champion.
 After all, he was undefeated.
 Facing anything less than genuine threats, legit top contenders, would have undermined his claim of being the rightful ruler of the heavyweights.
 Quarry had been, at worst, the number two contender in the world.
-Bonavena was a few notches lower, but in December of ’68 “Ringo” had given Frazier hell in a brutal 15 round slugfest.
-The intent was clear: a dominant victory over Bonavena would prove Ali was still the true heavyweight king.
+Bonavena was a few notches lower, but he had given Frazier two tough battles, even knocking Joe down in their first clash in 1966.
+Ali’s intent was clear: a dominant victory over Bonavena would bolster the argument that he was the true heavyweight king.

 For Bonavena’s part, he wasn’t the least bit intimidated by all the hoopla and attention and when the fighters held court with the press, Ali found himself on the defensive in terms of pre-fight taunting and trash talk as the Argentinian mocked him incessantly, calling him a “chicken” for refusing to be drafted, while continually chirping, “Clay!
 Clay!”
 In fact, this kind of thing was not a stretch for Oscar, an insufferably arrogant pugilist who refused to listen to trainers and enjoyed abusing sparring partners.
 Clearly taken aback, Ali announced he had never before wanted so badly to punish an opponent.
 He predicted that “Ringo,” who had never been stopped, would succumb by round nine.